Murder of Florence Arlene Small: Murder charge and trial

-Testimony

 Local residents of Ossipee testified at the trial to the character of Frederick L. Small and his aggressive physical and verbal behavior towards his wife.
 Helen Connor testified that when she complimented Small on his wife's cooking, he said that "sometimes he had to take the axe to her."
 In addition, Philip L. Davis stated that Small "kicked his wife, swore at her, and ordered her into the house" after a flagpole they were trying to install fell to the ground.
 The local physician testified that he was called to the Small establishment where he found the woman bleeding.
 Small admitted that he had "struck her over the head with a bootjack; damn it, I should kill her.
 I will kill her."